dev-protocol/protocol/docs/POLICY.md

-# Policy proposal
+# Current Policy

-This proposal is the first policy of the Dev Protocol.

 All codes in this document are pseudo code for explanation.

 ## rewards

+This policy has been enabled by [DIP7](https://github.com/dev-protocol/DIPs/issues/7).

 The total reward for a per block called `rewards` is determined as follows.

 - More lockups, less rewards.
 - More assets, more rewards.

 As lockups increase, rewards decrease, and inflation rates decrease.
-As assets increase, rewards increase and inflation rates increase.
+As assets increase, rewards increase, and inflation rates increase.
 The deflationary trend makes it more rapidly by lockup increases.
 Ideally, an increase in assets should be accompanied by lockups, so an increase in assets should be a factor in increasing the inflation rate.
-The maximum value is 0.00025 per block and an asset.
+But as lockups increase, the less impact the increase in assets will have.
+The maximum value is 0.00012 per block and an asset.

 The following formula illustrates the basic concept: